benikalonga/bkalcul/README.md

 4. AdvancedCalculator (ManagedBean)

 5. UserDAO Data access object for the user
-6. Record DAO Data access object to get and handle access of data
+6. RecordDAO Data access object to get and handle access of data
 8. Utils a static class providing some feature
 9. Session a class that handle the session for the loggin

 10. Bkalculator a class that evaluate and solve all mathematic expressions
 11. DBConnexion a class that handles the connectivity between the app and the MariaBD Database
+12. Router a class that manages the routing of some URLs;

 ## Features implemented